SamuelGodwin/code-to-answer-coding-interview-style-questions/README.md

 `{240,240,15,1,240,241}`

-When you are ready to test the code you will write for this question, run the given class `TestScreenAsBytes`.
-This will perform some basic testing of your code, by calling it and checking it gives the right outputs.
+When ready to test the code, run the given class `TestScreenAsBytes`.
+This will perform some basic testing of the code, by calling it and checking it gives the right outputs.

 ## Drawing a single pixel